-Amicus curiae Eagle Forum Education & Legal Defense Fund ("Eagle Forum"), a nonprofit Illinois corporation, files this amicus brief with all parties' consent.
+Amicus curiae Eagle Forum Education & Legal Defense Fund ("Eagle Forum"), a nonprofit Illinois corporation, files this amicus brief through the accompanying motion.
 Founded in 1981, Eagle Forum has consistently defended American sovereignty before the state and federal legislatures and courts.
 Eagle Forum promotes adherence to the U.S. Constitution and has repeatedly opposed unlawful behavior, including illegal entry into and residence in the United States.
 Eagle Forum supports enforcing immigration laws and allowing state and local government to take steps to avoid the harms caused by illegal aliens.
 Eagle Forum also has long defended federalism, including the ability of state and local governments to protect themselves and to maintain order.
-For all of the foregoing reasons, Eagle Forum has a direct and vital interest in the issues presented before this Court.
+Finally, the members of Eagle Forum's Alabama chapter face elevated tax and other burdens that the challenged Alabama law seeks to redress.
+For these reasons, Eagle Forum has a direct and vital interest in the issues presented here.